- Search The Registry

-*April 8th 1933 affirms the beginning of European Jewish academic relationships with African Americans on HBCU campuses.
+*Passover from 1933 affirms the beginning of white-European Jewish academic relationships with Blacks on HBCU campuses.

 They were the cream of German society, some of the most brilliant scholars of Europe,” says Emily Zimmern, president of the Levine.
 “They went to poorly funded black colleges but what they discovered were incredible students.”
 Some of the leading scholars were thrown out of work, including University of Hamburg law professor Albrecht Mendelssohn Bartholdy, grandson of the famous composer.
 Many tried to emigrate to the United States, then in the grip of the Great Depression.
 Feelings were strong against foreigners taking work that could go to unemployed Americans.
 “It was a xenophobic time of economic distress,” Zimmern says.
 “People were worried about jobs.”
 Jewish philanthropists underwrote the salaries of some of the well-established scholars at top universities.
 Those with lesser reputations found work as butlers or cooks.
 About 50 found work at Southern Black Colleges.